Royal Lao Police: Weapons and equipment

 The PRL was lightly armed by military standards, but heavily equipped by conventional police standards, being well-provided with U.S. small-arms.
 Its weaponry was surplus World War II/Korean War-vintage – the standard issue weapon was the M1/M2 carbine, complemented by semi-automatic rifles, submachine guns, and light and medium machine guns.
-Police units had no crew-served weapons such as mortars or any other indirect fire weapons systems.
+Police units had no crew-served weapons such as mortars or any other indirect fire weapons systems, although these could be loaned by the Royal Lao Army (RLA) as required.